-NetGear (NAS: NTGR) beat estimates by $0.03 last quarter, and investors are hoping it can beat them again.
-The company will unveil its latest earnings Thursday.
+Watch NetGear's (NAS: NTGR) earnings report to see if it can beat analyst expectations for the fourth consecutive quarter.
+The company will unveil its latest earnings on Wednesday, April 25.
 Netgear designs, develops, and markets networking products for home users and for small business.

 What analysts say:

-Buy, sell, or hold?: Analysts strongly back NetGear, with five of seven rating it a buy and the remainder rating it a hold.
+Buy, sell, or hold?: Analysts strongly back NetGear, with four out of seven rating it a buy and the remainder rating it a hold.
 Analysts like NetGear better than competitor Arris Group overall.
-That rating hasn't budged in three months as analysts have remained steadfast in their opinion of the stock.

-Revenue Forecasts: On average, analysts predict $293.7 million in revenue this quarter.
-That would represent a rise of 24.5% from the year-ago quarter.
+Revenue forecasts: On average, analysts predict $318.6 million in revenue this quarter.
+That would represent a rise of 14.3% from the year-ago quarter.

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.57 per share.
-Estimates range from $0.56 to $0.58.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.62 per share.
+Estimates range from $0.60 to $0.64.

 What our community says:

-NetGear's profit has risen year over year by an average of 69.5% over the past five quarters.
-The company's gross margin shrank by 4.5 percentage points in the last quarter.
-Revenue rose 48.6% while cost of sales rose 58.9% to $200.9 million from a year earlier.
+NetGear's profit has risen year over year by an average of 80.8% over the past five quarters.

 At the time thisarticle was published

 Copyright © 1995 - 2012 The Motley Fool, LLC.
 All rights reserved.
 The Motley Fool has a disclosure policy.